panmrherobrine/PyPi2k18/README.md

 # PyPi2k18
+Scripts for ASTROPY (https://astro-pi.org/missions/mission-zero/)- competition where teams have to do program greeting astronauts.
+That was easy.
-Scripts for PyPi - Ciechocinek PyPi team
+- Ciechocinek team